- Suspect: Tavor Tom, 18

 The crime scene

-In the afternoon of July 2, 2019, officers searched the interior and exterior of the victim’s trailer, although Cahoon did not write whom he obtained consent from, since the victim was dead.
+In the afternoon of July 2, 2019, officers searched the interior and exterior of Clyde’s trailer, although Cahoon did not write whom he obtained consent from, since Clyde was dead.

 During the search, officers found the key to Tom’s red ATV on a couch in the living room.
 A cell phone was found on a different couch in the living room and there were drops of blood in the kitchen, laundry room and bedroom.